-- Access to our latest project news, including profiles of libraries working to address local health information needs and announcements regarding new resource or partnership opportunities.
+- Access to our latest project news, including profiles of libraries working to address community health needs and announcements regarding new resource or partnership opportunities.

 - Information on upcoming and archived webinars, where libraries and other community-based health and wellness representatives can share their knowledge and experience.

-- A growing repository of health information resources, including examples of related content produced by state and public libraries nationwide.
+- A growing repository of health information resources, including examples of related work undertaken by state and public libraries nationwide.